adamwan-nexplore/guidebook-nxp-hk/what-we-share/query-performance.md

 3. Queries inside a transaction should be a constant
 4. Locks that blocks other queries should be avoided (Especially `Table-level Locks`)

-- optimistic lock - concurrent read is allowed, write is not allowed
+- optimistic lock - concurrent read is allowed; write is not allowed
-- pessimistic lock - concurrent read nor write not allowed
+- pessimistic lock - concurrent read nor write allowed

 > Advanced Topic: [Locks, Latches, Enqueues and Mutex](https://minervadb.xyz/postgresql-locks-latches-enqueues-and-mutex "https://minervadb.xyz/postgresql-locks-latches-enqueues-and-mutex")